-There are several ways to contact the webmaster of a site:
+There are several ways to contact the owner of a site:

-- Contact the site's hosting company.
-If you're unable to reach the webmaster, try contacting the site's hosting company, also usually listed in the Whois result.
+- Contact the site's hosting company: The Whois search result usually includes information about who hosts the website.
+If you're unable to reach the webmaster, try contacting the site's hosting company.

-If the webmaster has already made the changes you requested to a site that appears in our search results, you can request that we remove outdated information by submitting a webpage removal request.
+If the webmaster has already made the changes you requested to a site that appears in our search results, you can ask that we remove outdated information by sending a webpage removal request.